Can GPs Prescribe ADHD Medication in New Zealand? What the New Rules Mean for Adults

 - Dr Louise Cowpertwait

-This article provides general information and is not medical or legal advice.
+This article provides general information, not medical or legal advice.
 It reflects information we are privvy to as clinicians and advocates working nationally in ADHD care and will be updated as the situation evolves.
 If you have any updates, please contact us.
-Last updated 6 January 2026.
+Last updated 06 March 2026.

 If you are an adult in New Zealand who suspects ADHD, or supporting someone who does, you’ve likely encountered long waitlists, high costs, and limited access to care.
-From 1 February 2026, regulatory changes will allow GPs and Nurse Practitioners to prescribe ADHD medication without a psychiatrist needing to do this first.
+Regulatory changes came into effect on 1 February 2026, allowing GPs and Nurse Practitioners to prescribe ADHD medication without a psychiatrist needing to do this first.

 Before you book a GP appointment expecting a diagnosis and prescription on the spot, it is important to understand what these changes do and do not mean.
 There is a lot of incomplete or misleading information circulating, and the reality is more nuanced.
-This guide brings everything together in one place.
-What is changing, what you can realistically expect, and answers to the questions we are hearing most often.
+This guide brings everything together in one place: What's changing, what you can realistically expect, and answers to the questions we are hearing most often.

 In a nutshell

-From 1 February 2026, regulations will change so GPs and mental health Nurse Practitioners can apply for a special authority to prescribe ADHD medication to an adult without a psychiatrist initiating this first.
+Regulations changed on 1 February 2026, so GPs and mental health Nurse Practitioners can now apply for a special authority to prescribe ADHD medication to an adult, without a psychiatrist initiating this first.

 What this helps

-Access should improve, as more healthcare providers will be able to prescribe ADHD medication, which may ease pressure on specialist psychiatrists and reduce bottlenecks.
+Access should improve, as more healthcare providers can prescribe ADHD medication.
+This may start to ease pressure on specialist psychiatrists and reduce bottlenecks.

-Costs may reduce for some people.
-While initial ADHD care consults will still require longer appointments than a standard GP visit, options are likely to emerge that are more affordable than psychiatrist-led pathways.
+Costs will reduce for some people.
+While initial ADHD medical consults will still require longer appointments than a standard GP visit, options are already emerging that are more affordable than psychiatrist-led pathways.

-Psychiatrists will be better able to focus on more complex scenarios, such as people with co-existing mental health or physical health challenges, that make ADHD care more complex.
+Psychiatrists are more able to focus on medically complex scenarios, such as people with co-existing mental health or physical health challenges, which can make ADHD care more complex.

 What this does not fix

-This does not make ADHD care simple or quick.
+This change has not made ADHD care simple or quick.

-ADHD diagnosis and treatment remain specialist work, and not all GPs or Nurse Practitioners will choose to specialise.
+ADHD remains a specialist area, and not all GPs or Nurse Practitioners have chosen (or will choose) to specialise.
 It is important to ask clinics directly whether they provide the service you want before booking an appointment.

 Medication support for adult ADHD may be available in some GP clinics, but people with potential complexities may still be asked (or prefer) to see a psychiatrist.